Alokym/video-feed-task/README.md

 # Video feed task solution

 This is a solution for a video feed from different sources.
 It is capable of displaying videos from Facebook, Youtube and by url.
 Also, it has a built in possibility to ensure that Youtube video is a valid one.
+All requirements are covered with corresponding unit tests.

 ## Online demo